 - Inaccurate budgeting

 - Unmet expectations

 - Customer acquisition

-When finance teams use a flexible budget, they are able to make adjustments when assumptions used to create the budget have changed.
-In contrast, a static budget is fixed and cannot be adjusted even if the assumptions are altered.
+When Finance uses a flexible budget, they can make adjustments when assumptions used to create the budget have changed.
+In contrast, a static budget is fixed and cannot be adjusted even if future variances assumptions are altered.
 These changes can result in different outcomes, especially when conducting a budget variance analysis.

-Budgeting is a fundamental practice for all financial planning.
+Budgeting is a fundamental practice for all financial planning and analysis processes.

 There are several steps involved in calculating your budget vs. actual variance analysis.
 Below are the different steps to consider:

 The first step is to uncover the budgeted amount.
 In most cases, organizations will use revenue and expenses or income to calculate this number.
-While traditional finance teams depend on templates or excel spreadsheets to derive their budget variance, modern FP&A software can automatically consolidate data and conduct these analyses in a fraction of the time.
+While traditional budget owners depend on templates or excel spreadsheets to derive their budget variance analysis, modern FP&A software can automatically consolidate data and conduct these analyses in a fraction of the time.
 Aside from an organization's income and expenses, other factors to consider include EBITDA, cost of goods sold, net income, and gross profit.